60-day money-back on any purchase

 2. Consistent Grip Setup

-Many amateurs do not utilize a consistent grip and change the strength of it (weak/strong/neutral) leading to an erratic swing plane, club path, and shot shape.
+Many amateurs do not utilize a consistent grip and change the strength of it (weak/strong/neutral), leading to an erratic swing plane, club path, and shot shape.

-Finally, a strong grip sees the V shape point to the right of a right-hander’s head.
-This grip can prompt players to swing over the top and attack along a steep angle with a closed clubface.
 Establish a baseline grip position using HackMotion.
-At the end of a practice session, check and see how consistently you grip the club.
+At the end of a practice session, check to see how consistently you grip the club.

 3. Master Clubface Alignment